Alex-Badea/WebGL-Geometry/README.md

 - **CoordSystem**[extends **DrawableBlueprint**]: a container of primitives in which you can add other drawables (including other **CoordSystem**s);
     - constructor(name[**string**], color[**_array_**]{[**vec3**], [**vec3**], [**vec3**]}: colors of axes, modelMatrix[**mat4**]: homogenous transformation applied to each drawables inside this system in transpose form);
     - add(...[**DrawableBlueprint _varargs_**]).
-- SpecialDrawableBlueprint: a drawable type that allows loading more complex models in the scene, with known vertex positions, colors, normals, texture information and faces;
+- **SpecialDrawableBlueprint**: a drawable type that allows loading more complex models in the scene, with known vertex positions, colors, normals, texture information and faces;
     -constructor(positions[**Float32Array**], normals[**Float32Array**], colors[**Float32Array**], texInfo[**_object literal_**]{image[**Image**], coords[**Float32Array**]}, faces[**Uint32Array**]).
-- PlyModelLoader: loads .ply model async;
+- **PlyModelLoader**: loads .ply model async;
     -constructor(plyInputId[**string**]: ID of input element where user loads the .ply mode, texInputId*[**string**]: (optional) ID of input element where user loads the texture image, onLoad[**Function**]: what is executed after the model loads).
 - **Scene**.
     - constructor(gl[**WebGLRenderingContext**]: the WebGL drawing context fetched from the _canvas_ element, options[**_object literal_**]{unlockRoll[**Boolean**]: is scene free to rotate around roll axis, depthTest[**Boolean**]});